BenPyton/ProceduralDungeon/Choose-Next-Room-Data.md

 The rules I explained as an example in these steps are extremely simple.\
 Remember that you can do whatever you want!\
-You don't need an end room if you want another goal for your dungeon (eg. killing all the mobs).\
+You don't need an end room if you want another goal for your dungeon (e.g. killing all the mobs).\
 You don't need the player to spawn in the start room (or even have a specific room as a first room).
 You could for example have multiple rooms with a player start actor you choose from to spawn the player.\
-You can add any variables you want in your room data to add constraints on your generation rules (eg. add a room difficulty value so you can choose a hard room after an easy room).
+You can add any variables you want in your room data to add constraints on your generation rules (e.g. add a room difficulty value so you can choose a hard room after an easy room).

 [1]: https://github.com/BenPyton/DungeonExample